anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: True happiness arises, in the first place, from the enjoyment of oneself, and in the next, from the friendship and conversation of a few select companions.
+Quote: Imagination is the living power and prime agent of all human perception.

-By: Joseph Addison
+By: Samuel Taylor Coleridge